-With the variety of EVs available today, one is sure to fit your everyday driving needs, year-round.
-Get the info on electrified powertrains – hybrid, plug-in hybrid, range-extended-electric, and all-electric – from smallest to largest electric motor and battery pack.
+Get the info on electrified powertrains – hybrid, plug-in hybrid, range-extended-electric, and all-electric – from smallest to largest electric motors and battery packs.

 Hybrid Electric Vehicles (HEVs)